awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 # Systems Manager Command document plugin reference<a name="ssm-plugins"></a>

-This reference describes the plugins that you can specify in an AWS Systems Manager \(SSM\) Command document\.
+This reference describes the plugins that you can specify in an AWS Systems Manager \(SSM\) Command type document\.
 These plugins cannot be used in SSM Automation documents, which use Automation actions\.
 For information about AWS Systems Manager Automation actions, see [Systems Manager Automation actions reference](automation-actions.md)\.

 Systems Manager determines the actions to perform on a managed instance by reading the contents of an SSM document\.
 Each document includes a code\-execution section\.
 Depending on the schema version of your document, this code\-execution section can include one or more plugins or steps\.
 For the purpose of this Help topic, plugins and steps are called *plugins*\.
 This section includes information about each of the Systems Manager plugins\.
 For more information about documents, including information about creating documents and the differences between schema versions, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 **Note**
 Some of the plugins described here run only on either Windows Server instances or Linux instances\.
 Platform dependencies are noted for each plugin\.
-Currently, only the following document plugins are supported on EC2 instances for macOS:
+Currently, only the following document plugins are supported on Amazon Elastic Compute Cloud \(Amazon EC2\) instances for macOS:
 `aws:refreshAssociation`
 `aws:runShellScript`
 `aws:runPowerShellScript`